-Step 5: Become registered on the National EMT Registry
+Step 5: Apply for Registration on the EMT Registry

 The median income and pay for EMTs in Hawaii, as well as extra regional statistics for Hawaii, is highlighted in the following table.
 All the data comes from the website of bls.gov.

-What is the job outlook for EMTs and Paramedics in Hawaii?
+The job outlook for EMTs and Paramedics in Hawaii

-The medical industry as a whole in Hawaii is going through unprecedented growth, following the nationwide trend.
-The Bureau of Labor Statistics predicts a 17% rise in EMT and Paramedic jobs as well during the upcoming decade.
+The Bureau of Labor Statistics predicts a 17% rise in EMT and Paramedic jobs in Hawaii as well during the upcoming decade.